Jillzyt/cvwo/back-end/README.md

-# Installation and set up for back end application
+# Installation and set up for Ruby on Rails app

 * Ruby version
 Ruby 3.0.3